 How it worksHow do I add domains to my organization's Google account?

-You can add up to 600 domains to your organization's Google account.
-You can also add up to 20 domain aliases.
+You can add up to 599 non-primary domains to your organization's Google account.
+You can also add up to 20 domain aliases to your primary domain.

 Yes.
 As long as the SSO system is configured to identify the user by email address, it works smoothly for Google accounts with multiple domains.
 (Learn more about SSO.)